ridewithoutstomach/VGSync/README.md

 If you prefer not to install Python or manage dependencies manually, you can use the pre-built Windows binary:

-1. Download the ZIP file (e.g., "KVRouite_6.02_Win_x64.zip") from the GitHub Releases page.
+1. Download the asset whose name ends in "_Win_x64.zip" from the GitHub Releases page.
 2. Extract the ZIP file into any folder.
 3. Double-click "KVRouite.exe" to run the application.